New Persons Clinic

 HIV service – The HIV service will continue but with some restrictions.
 If you have an appointment please attend at the allocated appointment time.
 If you have a supply of medication you may wish to defer your appointment.
 If you have any questions or concerns please call 01 4103539 and leave a message with your name, hospital number and phone number.
 A member of staff will return your call as soon as possible.
 Please note, this phone number is for patients who attend the HIV service only.

-STI service – At this time we are only seeing emergency patients with a referral letter.
+STI service – There will be no Emergency Appointments available via www.swiftqueue.com from the 9th of February for a period of seven days.
+We are accepting patients with a referral letter.
 Referral letters can be sent from your GP via Healthlink.

-The PrEP service is fully booked for January 2021.
-Online bookings are not available at present.
+The PrEP service - Online bookings are not available at present.
 Patients with upcoming appointments will be contacted by the PrEP team for phone consultations.
 Please check back for further updates.

 Free rapid HIV tests, information and support is available to gay and bisexual men from the MPOWER Programme - mpower.hivireland.ie.
 This service will continue under current restrictions.